 Heated wax is applied to the affected area with a small amount of mineral oil.
 There are different types of therapies to note.

 In this method, the hand or foot is placed in the liquid paraffin wax bath and taken out when a thin layer of paraffin forms over the affected area.
-The liquid wax sticks to the skin and covers it fully.
+The liquid wax sticks to the skin and covers it entirely.
 The specialists repeat the procedure up to ten times until the formation of the thick paraffin coat.

 Using a brush or applicator, wax is applied on specific parts of the hand and feet.

 In this method, molten wax is poured through a utensil on the affected area and wrapped with a towel.

 In this method, you must dip a bandage or towel in hot molten wax and wrap it around the affected part.
 It is used for the treatment of the body parts that are placed in the center.

 The affected body part is dipped into melted wax, forming a protective covering in this method.
 It is important to immerse the hand or foot for the recommended duration or until the wax completely melts.
 Some individuals may find the padding on the edge of the container to be more comfortable during the treatment.

 Greenery and Nature Related Wax Therapy